Cimpress-MCP/ElastiCache-Auth-Token-Rotator/README.md

 The Lambda Function exposed at the output attribute `AttachmentLambdaARN` is used to create a [CloudFormation custom resource][] which will complete the final link between a Secrets Manager secret and its associated cache.
 The resource will populate the secret with the required information so that the rotation Lambda Function can function.

 [CloudFormation custom resource]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html

+### Why `DependsOn`?

+It takes a long time for an ElastiCache Replication Group to be created.
+This explicit `DependsOn` prevents the rotator from failing continually while the replication group resource is not yet created.
+It's totally optional, but it should soothe your frazzled DevOps nerves not to see the meaningless invocation failures.

 ## Helpful Links